A powerful question is a question that evokes or draws out a reaction, an insight, a fact, or an opportunity for greater exploration.

 Great questions are always a key to engagement.
-They unlock potential and opportunity in a concise, relevant manner that enables you to move in the direction that is most productive.
+They unlock potential and opportunity in a concise, relevant manner that enables you to move in the most productive direction.

 The difference between a salesperson and a coach asking a powerful question is intent.
 Often, in a sales capacity, powerful questions are leading questions.
-In coaching, the focus lies in engagement with your client rather than attaining a specific objective or goal.
+Coaching focuses on engagement with your client rather than attaining a specific objective or goal.

 A lot of literature across industries such as marketing and sales has a leading-edge focus.
 The question acts as a transition point from one point to another in a customer journey.
-Ideally, the salesperson or marketer is effectively leading someone through each of the steps.
+Ideally, the salesperson or marketer effectively leads someone through each step.

 Think of some of the most powerful questions you have been asked.
 It could be from anyone in your life, from a spouse to a powerful question in a job interview.
 Think about what kind of visceral response that elicits and how you transitioned from one point to another.
 Almost effortlessly.